-Crunchy pickled daikon radish is a combination of sweet and sour flavors.
-It makes for a simple side dish to serve alongside your other favorite Korean dishes or simply enjoy as a light snack!
+Crunchy pickled daikon radish combines sweet and sour flavors.
+It’s a simple side dish to serve alongside your other favorite Korean dishes or simply enjoy as a light snack!

 When I go out for Korean-style food, I look forward to the banchan just as much as the rest of the meal!